 الصفحة

 ... letters or the accounts of contemporaries, to substantiate Wolpert's claim of homosexuality.
-It was quite common in ... letter upon leaving his son at Harrow, Motilal had described his pain in being separated from “the dearest treasure.
+It was quite common in those ... letter upon leaving his son at Harrow, Motilal had described his pain in being separated from " the dearest.

 ... letters or the accounts of contemporaries, to substantiate Wolpert's claim of homosexuality.
-It was quite common in ... letter upon leaving his son at Harrow, Motilal had described his pain in being separated from “the dearest treasure.
+It was quite common in those ... letter upon leaving his son at Harrow, Motilal had described his pain in being separated from " the dearest.

 الصفحة